mikebstudy/PMC_01_ToDoList/ChatGPT.A/Prompts.md

   - Added the features.
 The reorder is not just up and down one, but specifies the location to move to
 - Split up the code into frontend and backend logic
   - Code split as requested.
 Display function left in frontend.
-- Add a unit test
+- Add a unit tests for both front and back ends
+  - Unit tests added as requested using unittest from python